Our rating(4.3/5)

 Solo stand’s compartment with its USB charging cable.

-You can either plug the charging cable into Solo directly, or place Solo in the cradle and plug the cable into the dock to charge the card reader.
+You can either plug the charging cable into Solo directly, or place Solo in the cradle and plug the cable into the dock to charge it.
 You’ll need your own adapter plug for the USB cable, or charge it through a USB charging socket.

 The dock’s clear, magnetically attached lid is a great, stylish protection to keep the reader free from dust and dirt.

-The included decals showing all the cards accepted by SumUp Solo can be stuck onto the lid perfectly.
+The included decals showing accepted cards can be stuck onto the lid perfectly.

 SumUp Solo in charging cradle